migoox/PROJOB-CLI/README.md

 ### Task 6: Commands history
  In this part of the project commands mechanism has been expanded with a history of all executed commands.
 Additional commands include
-- `history` - lists all executed commands.
+- `history print` - lists all executed commands.
 - `undo` - reverts the changes made by the most recently executed command.
 - `redo` - reapplies the changes made by the most recently undone command.